AI Use Cases/Logistics

 Is our Customer Success data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention policies for LLM processing - your TMS data and communication logs are never stored in third-party model training datasets.
 All data transmission between your Oracle Transportation Management, MercuryGate TMS, and EDI networks to our processing infrastructure uses encrypted channels with role-based access controls.
 Sentiment analysis occurs on-premise or in isolated cloud environments; only aggregated, de-identified insights and alerts return to your Customer Success team, ensuring FMCSA, HAZMAT, and C-TPAT compliance contexts remain within your security boundary.

 What is the timeframe to deploy AI customer sentiment analysis?